rafeefdev/afiyyah-connect/README.md

 - **Naming conventions:** The project follows the standard Dart naming conventions.
 - **Git workflow:** The project uses the standard Gitflow workflow.
 - **Testing strategy:** The project uses widget testing to test the UI components.

+## Self-hosting (Supabase)

+- Create a Supabase project
+- Import schema and enable RLS (see `supabase/` folder)
+- Configure `.env` using `env.example`

+## Security

+- Never ship service-role keys in the client app; only use the public anon key
+- Ensure Row Level Security (RLS) is enabled and policies are configured for all tables
+- See `SECURITY.md` for reporting vulnerabilities and security guidance

+## License

+MIT – see `LICENSE`